 ROSEN, A RESPECTED AND LEADING FIRM, Encourages Tupperware Brands Corporation Investors to Inquire About Class Action Investigation – TUP

-/EIN News/ -- NEW YORK, March 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Tupperware Brands Corporation (NYSE: TUP) resulting from allegations that Tupperware may have issued materially misleading business information to the investing public.
+NEW YORK, March 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Tupperware Brands Corporation TUP resulting from allegations that Tupperware may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Tupperware securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.